 Standard III-Member Rights and Protections

 Met = 6 X 1.00 = 6

 Not Met = 0 Х .00 = 0

 Not Applicable = 0 NA NA

-Total Applicable = 6 To tal Score = 6
+Total Applicable = 6 То tal Score = 6

-To ota l Score ÷ To otal A pplicable = 100%
+То ota I Score ÷ To otal A pplicable = 100%

-Standard IV-Mer mber Information Requirements and References Evidence/Documentation as Submitted by the CMO Score 1.
+Standard IV-Me mber Information Requirements and References Evidence/Documentation as Submitted by the CMO Score 1.
 The Contractor provides all newly enrolled members the member handbook within ten (10) calendar days after receiving notice of the enrollment from DCH or the State's agent and every other year thereafter unless requested sooner by the member.
-42CFR438.10(f)(3) Contract: 4.3.3.1 Peach State Health Plan provides all newly enrolled members the member handbook and provider directory within 10 calendar days after receiving notice of the enrollment and at least annually thereafter.
+42CFR438.10(f)(3) Contract: 4.3.3.1 members the member handbook and provider directory within 10 calendar days after receiving notice of the enrollment and at least annually thereafter.
 DCH granted approval to not include the handbook in the annual mailing.
-Peach State includes information in the newsletter advising members to contact the plan if they would like a hard copy of the handbook. ☐ Met ☑ Not Met ☐ NA Peach State demonstrates this through the following reference documents: • Policy: GA.MBRS.04 Distribution of Member • Materials (entire document) • MMIS Screen Shot • Report: Cenveo Mail Distribution Report Healthy Moves Newsletter (Spring Edition)ENG and SPAN Findings : The Distribution of Member Handbook policy and procedure indicated within 10 days after receiving notice from DCH and every year thereafter unless regranted approval to not include the handbook in the annual mailing provided that in newsletter.
-Peach State provided a newsletter that included the required information handbook every other year had been waived.
-Members must be informed via a me CMO's website and that a hard copy will be mailed upon request.
-Required Actions : Peach State must update the Distribution of Member Handbook existing members (not newly enrolled members) that the member handbook is available. equested sooner by the member.
-However, Peach State staff in information regarding the handbook was included in the quarte on.
-The DCH confirmed that the requirement that members recomber newsletter or other mechanism that the handbook is available policy and procedure to include a description of how the CM. dicated that DCH orly member eive a hard copy lable on the procedure must also reflect how often existing members receive the notice.
-2. The Contractor provides all newly enrolled members the provider directory within ten (10) calendar days of receiving the notice of enrollment from DCH or the State's Agent.
+Findings : The Distribution of Member Handbook policy and procedure indicated within 10 days after receiving notice from DCH and every year thereafter unless a granted approval to not include the handbook in the annual mailing provided that newsletter.
+Peach State provided a newsletter that included the required informati handbook every other year had been waived.
+Members must be informed via a me CMO's website and that a hard copy will be mailed upon request. requested sooner by the member.
+However, Peach State staff ir information regarding the handbook was included in the quarte on.
+The DCH confirmed that the requirement that members rec ndicated that DCH erly member ceive a hard copy Required Actions : Peach State must update the Distribution of Member Handboo existing members (not newly enrolled members) that the member handbook is availy procedure must also reflect how often existing members receive the notice.
+The Contractor provides all newly enrolled members the provider directory within ten (10) calendar days of receiving the notice of enrollment from DCH or the State's Agent.
 42CFR438.10(f)(3) Contract: 4.3.5.1 DCH granted approval to not include the handbook in the annual mailing.
-Peach State includes information in the newsletter advising members to contact the plan if they would like a hard copy of the provider directory. ☐ Met ☑ Not Met ☐ NA
+Peach State includes information in the newsletter advising members to contact the plan if they would like a hard copy of the provider directory. ☐ Met ☐ Not Met ☐ NA